 Manufacturers have placed on the market ever-smaller passive electronic components: for SMD electronic components, however, the right balance must be found between costs and performance.

-The passive electronic components not only represent a considerable part of an electronic circuit but also represent one of the areas in which the electronics industry measures their capacity of miniaturization of SMD technology.
+The passive electronic components not only represent a considerable part of an electronic circuit but also represent one of the areas in which the electronics industry measures its capacity for the miniaturization of SMD technology.

 For some years now, companies have been launching smaller and smaller SMD transistors and SMD capacitors on the market of components, to the point of talking about real prodigies of nanotechnologies.